anthony-s-flath/RWS-Lite-Software/README.md

 - [ ] Many scripts and station files are not needed
 - [ ] There may be discrepancies between time with time.time() in UTC (?)
+- [ ] On non-DEBUG: something to do with w1thermsensor lib boot file -  https://github.com/timofurrer/w1thermsensor/issues/42